Polarography

-Polarography played a major role as an experimental tool in the advancement of both Analytical Chemistry and Electrochemistry until the 1990s (see figure below), when it was supplanted by other methods, that did not require the use of mercury.
+Polarography played a major role as an experimental tool in the advancement of both Analytical Chemistry and Electrochemistry until the 1990s (see figure below), when it was supplanted by other methods that did not require the use of mercury.

 Principle of operation

-Polarography is an electrochemical voltammetric technique, that employs (dropping or static) mercury drop as a working electrode.
+Polarography is an electrochemical voltammetric technique that employs (dropping or static) mercury drop as a working electrode.
 In its most simple form polarography can be used to determine concentrations of electroactive species in liquids by measuring their mass-transport limiting currents.
-In such an experiment the potential of the working mercury drop electrode is linearly changed in time, and the electrode current is recorded at a certain time just before the mercury drop dislodges from a glass capillary, where a stream mercury comes from.
+In such an experiment the potential of the working mercury drop electrode is linearly changed in time, and the electrode current is recorded at a certain time just before the mercury drop dislodges from a glass capillary from where the stream of mercury emerges.
 A plot of the current vs. potential in a polarography experiment shows the current oscillations corresponding to the drops of Hg falling from the capillary.
-If one connected the maximum current of each drop, a sigmoidal shape would result.
-The limiting current (the plateau on the sigmoid), called the diffusion-limited current because diffusion is the principal contribution to the flux of electroactive material at this point of the Hg drop life.
-More advanced varieties of polarography (see below) produce peaks (which allow for a better resolution of different chemical species) rather than waves of the classical polarography, as well as improve the detection limits, which is some cases can be as low as 10^-9 M.
+If the maximum currents of each drop were connected, a sigmoidal shape would result.
+The limiting current (the plateau on the sigmoid), is called the diffusion-limited current because diffusion is the principal contribution to the flux of the electroactive material at this point of the Hg drop life.
+More advanced varieties of polarography (see below) produce peaks (which allow for a better resolution of different chemical species) rather than the waves of classical polarography, and improve the detection limits, which in some cases can be as low as 10^-9 M.